How to Schedule An Email in Outlook

 Does Outlook need to be open for scheduled emails to be sent?

-Outlook's delayed email delivery feature will still work even if your computer is turned off at the scheduled send time.
+Outlook's delayed email delivery feature will still work even if your device is turned off at the scheduled send time.

 What happens if I edit a scheduled email before it is sent?